|

 course recordings made in Salzburg with

-conducting works by Mozart, Handel, Haydn and Rossini.)
-Although the
+Messner conducting works by Mozart, Handel, Haydn and Rossini.)

-orchestra did permit to record the work, it was not released by Don
+Although the orchestra did permit to record the work, it was not released

-Gabor.
-The most likely reason would be that Bruno Walter was under
+by Don Gabor.
+The most likely reason would be that Bruno Walter was

-contract with Columbia Records and the release was not permitted.
+under contract with Columbia Records and the release was not

-As the taped performance was among the tapes Don Gabor gave to producer
+permitted.
+As the taped performance was among the tapes Don Gabor

-were priceless alternatives.
-Remington LP's were the cheapest in the
+records were priceless alternatives.
+Remington LP's were the cheapest

-catalog, even cheaper than Eli Oberstein's Allegro/Royale records
+in the catalog, even cheaper than Eli Oberstein's Allegro/Royale

 conductors and orchestras, and sometimes omitting a movement of a